In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 She then received a Juris Doctor from the University of San Francisco School of Law in 1977.

-She was a judicial extern at the California Court of Appeals in 1977 and a deputy district attorney in Alameda County, California, from 1978 to 1979 and 1980 to 1982.
+She was a judicial extern at the California Court of Appeals in 1977 and a deputy district attorney in Alameda County, California, from 1978 to 1979, 1980 to 1982.
 From 1979 to 1980, she was a senior consultant to the California Assembly Committee on Criminal Justice.

 She was a trial attorney of the United States Department of Justice Public Integrity Section from 1982 to 1983.
 She then served as a Commissioner on the Consumer Product Safety Commission from 1983 to 1986 and the United States Parole Commission from 1986 to 1989.

-She was a Judge on the Alameda Superior Court, California, from 1989 to 1991.
+She was a judge at the Alameda Superior Court, California, from 1989 to 1991.

-On April 25, 1991, Armstrong was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of California vacated by William Austin Ingram.
+On April 25, 1991, President George H. W. Bush nominated Armstrong to a seat on the United States District Court for the Northern District of California vacated by William Austin Ingram.
 She was confirmed by the United States Senate on June 14, 1991, and received her commission on June 18, 1991.

 She earned a Master of Divinity (M.Div.) from the Pacific School of Religion in 2012, and she assumed senior status on March 23, 2012